-Alison's free online education course serves as an introduction to the field of special education.
+Alison's education course serves as an introduction to the field of special education.
 The course begins by outlining core elements of special education, including the change in educational legalization in recent years with particular emphasis on legislation in the United States.
 The responsibilities of teachers and trainers are also detailed, along with the individual educational plan (IEP).

 The course describes the most frequent disabilities encountered in the classroom: learning disabilities, attention deficit hyperactivity disorder (ADHD), intellectual disabilities, behavioral disorders, and physical disabilities and sensory impairments.
 The course provides key information about each of these disabilities and describes practical strategies on how to assist and teach students with these disabilities.

 This education course will be of great interest to professionals in the education sector who would like a greater knowledge and understanding of working with students with special educational needs, and to all students who are interested in special education.2-3 Hours50 Points

 Understanding Student Development and Diversity

 Student development and student diversity need to be studied and understood simultaneously.
 While there are general similarities between students, ultimately every student develops in a different way depending on a variety of social, cognitive, cultural and gender-related factors.

 This course aims to further your understanding of student development and diversity.
 The course discusses physical, cognitive, social and moral development of students in detail.
 Key development theories are examined and practical classroom examples are supplied to engage the learner.
 Vital information about student diversity is also presented.
 It zones in on two core elements of student diversity: gender and culture.